-SEK 2,000,000,000 Floating Rate Covered Bonds due 12 May 2025
+SEK 5,500,000,000 Floating Rate Covered Bonds due 10 September 2026

-On 12 May 2020, Ålandsbanken Abp (business identity code 0145019-3) (Ålandsbanken) issued covered bonds under the Finnish Act on Mortgage Credit Bank Activity (in Finnish: Laki kiinnitysluottopankkitoiminnasta 688/2010, as amended) with an aggregate amount of SEK 2,000,000,000 (the Covered Bonds) to certain institutional investors.
-The Covered Bonds were issued under Ålandsbanken's MTN and Covered Bond Programme 2020.
-The holders of the Covered Bonds (the Bondholders) have on 26 January 2022 agreed to amend and restate the terms and conditions of the Covered Bonds (the amended and restated terms and conditions of the Covered Bonds, the Terms and Conditions).
-The Terms and Conditions now provide that after the occurrence of the Issuer Change Event (as defined therein), Borgo AB (publ) (corporate registration number 559153-2303) (Borgo or the Issuer) replaces Ålandsbanken as issuer of the Covered Bonds and the obligations and liabilities of Ålandsbanken under the Terms and Conditions and the Covered Bonds are assumed by and transferred to Borgo.
+On 10 September 2021, Ålandsbanken Abp (business identity code 0145019-3) (Ålandsbanken) issued covered bonds under the Finnish Act on Mortgage Credit Bank Activity (in Finnish: Laki kiinnitysluottopankkitoiminnasta 688/2010, as amended) with an aggregate amount of SEK 5,500,000,000 (the Covered Bonds) to certain institutional investors.
+The Covered Bonds were issued under Ålandsbanken's and Borgo's (as defined below) listing prospectus dated 10 September 2021.
+The terms and conditions of the Covered Bonds (the Terms and Conditions) provide that after the occurrence of the Issuer Change Event (as defined therein), Borgo AB (publ) (corporate registration number 559153-2303) (Borgo or the Issuer) replaces Ålandsbanken as issuer under the terms as set out in the Terms and Conditions and the obligations and liabilities of Ålandsbanken under the Terms and Conditions and the Covered Bonds are assumed by and transferred to Borgo.
 The Issuer Change Event is expected to occur on 14 February 2022.

 The Covered Bonds are in denominations of SEK 2,000,000.
+The Covered Bonds were offered for subscription through a book-building procedure that was carried out on 1 September 2021 (the Offering).
 The Covered Bonds were issued in the book-entry securities system of Euroclear Sweden AB (Euroclear Sweden) in dematerialised form under the Swedish Financial Instruments Accounts Act 1998 (in Swedish: Lagen (1998:1479) om värdepapperscentraler och kontoföring av finansiella instrument, as amended).
-Prior to occurrence of the Issuer Change Event, the ISIN code of the Covered Bonds is SE0013359627.
-Upon the occurrence of the Issuer Change Event, the ISIN code of the Covered Bonds is SE0017232366.
+Prior to occurrence of the Issuer Change Event, the ISIN code of the Covered Bonds is SE0013360419.
+Upon the occurrence of the Issuer Change Event, the ISIN code of the Covered Bonds is SE0017232358.

 This listing prospectus (the Listing Prospectus) has been prepared solely for the purpose of listing the Covered Bonds on the official list of Nasdaq Helsinki Ltd (the Helsinki Stock Exchange) (the Listing) after the Issuer Change Event and does not constitute an offer of the Covered Bonds.
-The Bonds were initially listed on the Helsinki Stock Exchange under the trading code "ALBJVAIH25".
-Borgo will on or about 11 February 2022 submit a listing application to have the Covered Bonds listed on the Helsinki Stock Exchange after the Issuer Change Event under the trading code "BORJVAIH25".
+The Bonds were initially listed on the Helsinki Stock Exchange under the trading code "ALBJVAIH26".
+Borgo will on or about 11 February 2022 submit a listing application to have the Covered Bonds listed on the Helsinki Stock Exchange after the Issuer Change Event under the trading code "BORJVAIH26".